Formation of Extremely Low-mass White Dwarfs Binaries: Discussion

 \subsection{Models Producing Higher $T_{\rm eff}$ at Shorter $P_{\rm orb}$}

-From Figure \ref{Teff_P_13_060.pdf}, two of the ELM WDs, J1840 and J1112, have $P_{\rm orb}\sim 4-5$ hours (a range that is accessible with our simulations), but with a higher $T_{\rm eff}$ that falls slightly above the theoretical tracks.
-This section is about making ELM WDs with $T_{\rm eff} \sim$ 9000 K and short orbital periods $P_{\rm orb} \la 5$ hr.
+From Figure \ref{Teff_P_13_060.pdf}, two of the ELM WDs, J1840 and J1112, have $4 \la P_{\rm orb}/{\rm hr} \la 5$ (a range that is accessible with our simulations), but with a higher $T_{\rm eff}$ that falls slightly above the theoretical tracks.
+This section is about making ELM WDs with $T_{\rm eff} \approx$ 9000 K and short orbital periods $P_{\rm orb} \la 5$ hr.

 Figure~\ref{fig:Teff_P_compare.pdf} compares evolutionary tracks for simulations with different $M_{\rm d,i}$ and $M_{\rm a,i}$.
-Prior to the WD cooling phase, the donor star will reach some maximum $T_{\rm eff}$.
-The trend is for this maximum $T_{\rm eff}$ to decrease with decreasing $P_{\rm orb,i}$, and for the fiducial case it appears that having $T_{\rm eff} \sim$ 9000 K with $P_{\rm orb}\sim $ 4-5 hours is inaccessible.
+Prior to the WD cooling phase, the donor star reaches a maximum $T_{\rm eff}$.
+The trend is for this maximum $T_{\rm eff}$ to decrease with decreasing $P_{\rm orb,i}$, and for the fiducial case it appears that having $T_{\rm eff} \approx$ 9000 K with $4 \la P_{\rm orb}/{\rm hr} \la 5$ is inaccessible.
 For a higher accretor mass, and even more dramatically for a lower donor mass, the maximum $T_{\rm eff}$ is increased relative to the fiducial case.
-So to make a WD with $T_{\rm eff} >$ 9000 K at short orbital periods, the preference is to have a low mass donor and high mass accretor.
+So to make a WD with $T_{\rm eff} >$ 9000 K at short orbital periods, the preference is to have a low-mass donor and high mass accretor.

-\subsection{``Stellar Engineering" Construction of ELM WD}
+\subsection{Stellar Engineering Construction of ELM WD}

 Instead of making ELM WDs models through binary evolution including magnetic braking, a simpler and cheaper alternative would be the following.
 Evolve a single ZAMS star until it reaches the desired $M_{\rm c}$.
 Then rapidly (on a timescale much shorter than the thermal and nuclear burning timescales) remove the envelope until the desired $M_{\rm env}$ is left.
 The resulting model would represent the start of the pre-ELM WD track seen in this work.
 The two parameters are $M_{\rm c}$ and $M_{\rm env}$, for a fixed composition.
 The star is then evolved through the pre-ELM WD and WD cooling tracks.